testssl/testssl.sh/Readme.md

 * Reliability: features are tested thoroughly.
 * Privacy: It's only you who sees the result, not a third party.
 * Freedom: It's 100% open source.
 You can look at the code, see what's going on.
-* The development is free and open @ GitHub and participation is welcome.
+* The development is free and open @ GitHub.
+Participation and contributions are welcome.
-* Unit tests ensure maturity (output is consistent, JSON is valid, runs under Linux+MacOS etc)
+* Unit tests ensure maturity: check for consistency, whether JSON is valid, runs under Linux+MacOS, and a lot more!

 ### License